harryrampr/Getting-and-Cleaning-Data-Course-Project/README.md

 **TidyData -** Folder containing the R data frame resulting from the cleaning of the original data set.

-**VariablesAverages -** Folder containing the R data frames resulting from the general analysis of the Tidy Data set.
+**AnalysisData -** Folder containing the R data frame resulting from the general analysis of the Tidy Data set.
 Details about this folder can be found at the CodeBook.md.

 **generate_CodeBook_Data.R -** Script file containing R code to generate some of the data needed for the compilation of the CodeBook.